nrigroup/webdev-challenge/README.md

 3. Did you follow the instructions for submission?
 4. Did you style your code in a way that it's easy to read and understand?
 5. Did you go above and beyond?
 (Did your submission surprise us?)

+## Note
+Please submit clean code with proper indentation.
+Understand that the first thing we do is
+read your code, not run your code.
+If you fail to keep consistant and clean indentation and some of the best practices is defining your functions and variable names, chances are
+we will not need to run your code to evaluate your skills.